yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 acceleration was selected in the *Preferences* dialog).
 On the right side, a progress bar is shown that displays the estimated progress for the current :doc:`run <run>` or :doc:`minimize <minimize>` command.

-The line number of the currently executed command is highlighted in green in the line number display for the *Editor* Window.

 .. admonition:: CPU Utilization
    :class: note